HalfWolf22/My-Work-Repository/Real Time Lol Win% Predictor/README.txt

-NOTES FOR REDDIT: This is not real app, it is edited etc.

-Diff data was scraped because normal model was sufficient

 INTUITION

 The idea behind this project was to make a model that can predict the probabilities that each team has of